 Go to the All Dynamic Analyses page, which lists all your scans and their statuses.

 From the Actions menu at the end of the row, click View Analysis Results.

 The results open in the Triage Flaws view of the selected Dynamic Analysis, listing all detected vulnerabilities.

 You can link results from a Dynamic Analysis to an application profile to evaluate the results against policy, and see the results for all types of scans of the application aggregated in a single report.

 Select the Dynamic Analysis Results tab of the analysis summary page and select Actions > Link to Application.

 The Link to Application window opens.

-- Select the application you want to link to from the list.
+From the list of applications, select the application to which to link scan results.
 You cannot select an application that is already linked to a URL configuration.